Deterministic Teleportation and Universal Computation Without Particle Exchange: Universal Controlled-Z Rotation

 This is an entangled state between Alice's polarisation qubit and Bob's trapped ion qubit: a controlled-phase rotation, with Alice's as the control qubit and Bob's as the target.
 Due to the symmetry of control and target qubits for this type of rotation, it can also be factorised as

 the same controlled-phase rotation expressed differently, now with Bob's as the control qubit and Alice's as the target.
 Taking the special case when $\theta=\pi$, we get a controlled-Z gate.

-On universality, our exchange-free controlled-$\hat{R}_z$, as a two-qubit gate, allows efficient implementation of any quantum circuit when combined with local operations.
-But there's another sense in which it is universal.
+{Note that this} exchange-free controlled-$\hat{R}_z$ {gate} allows efficient implementation of any quantum circuit when combined with local operations {- together these form a universal set}.
+But there's another sense in which it {this counterfactual controlled-phase rotation is} universal.
 As explained later, this gate can be operated differently, allowing one party with classical action to enact any desired operation on a second party's remote photonic qubit, exchange-free.
 This classical action can even control a two-qubit gate at the second party, as shown in \cite{Salih2021EFQubit}.
-Our controlled-$\hat{R}_z$ gate can therefore be thought of as a universal set in its own right.
+Our controlled-$\hat{R}_z$ gate can therefore be thought of as a universal set in its own right. {Given a universal set of quantum gates can be used to perform any possible quantum computation, this means the exchange-free controlled-Z gate in this paper allows us to perform any possible quantum computation or quantum algorithm, exchange free.
+We later use this to demonstrate two key protocols---exchange-free teleportation, and exchange-free telecloning.}